 The Faith & Belief Forum Schools Linking Programme in London was established in 2007, working across a number of local authorities.
 Our aim is to match students from different cultural or faith backgrounds in order to explore issues of identity, community and belief.
 Link days are centred around students improving their communication and interfaith skills (critical thinking, empathy, dialogue) and engagement has gone from strength to strength.
-We are committed to making a difference to the lives of the young people in our community https://faithbeliefforum.org/were-raising-a-generation-of-children-who-will-have-been-taught-not-to-hate/
+We are committed to making a difference to the lives of the young people in our community.

 We use a number of neutral venues, including the Museum of London, the Royal Air Force Museum, the Willesden Interfaith Centre and the Hackney Marshes, and in the summer term, linking partnerships are set to visit the London Migration Museum, the Battle of Britain Bunker and Kew Gardens, among others.
 We’ve focused on pairing schools within any given local area, meaning that partnered students have shared heritage and geography and can take skills learned into their communities.

-Guru Nanak Sikh Academy & Moriah Jewish Day School have been in our cohort for years and this year continued to host well-planned and expertly executed link days complete with student presentation, pair and group work, structured play and meaningful bonding between the two school communities.
+Guru Nanak Sikh Academy & Moriah Jewish Day School have been in our cohort for years and last year continued to host well-planned and expertly executed link days complete with student presentation, pair and group work, structured play and meaningful bonding between the two school communities.
 On their second link day, one student commented that: ‘I’ve learnt that even if you’re a different religion or colour, if someone is kind-hearted from inside, you can be friends.
 It’s been great to overcome our fears and get to know other people’.

 Another long-standing partnership, between North West London Jewish Day School and Islamia Primary School, saw the host children learning how to count to ten in Hebrew ahead of their first link day in order to warmly welcome their partner class!
 The facilitation of activities and careful setting of discussion round rules by teachers meant that a great deal of trust and openness was fostered among the students.
 The final session of the day saw an honest and engaging Q&A between the students who displayed maturity, sensitivity and curiosity.
 Of the programme, the NWLJDS lead Linking teacher said: ‘We’re raising a generation of children who will have been taught not to hate.
 I honestly think linking is the most important thing I’ve ever done in my life’.

-Another linking partnership new to the programme this academic year was Brondesbury College for Boys, a Muslim secondary school with the non-denominational, mixed Hampstead School.
-Our team have seen lead linking teachers facilitate the cultivation of meaningful bonds between the two groups of year 9 students, through a combination of careful planning and intuitive responses to the atmosphere in the room at link days.
+Another linking partnership new to the programme last academic year was Brondesbury College for Boys, a Muslim secondary school with the non-denominational, mixed Hampstead School.
+Our team saw lead linking teachers facilitate the cultivation of meaningful bonds between the two groups of year 9 students, through a combination of careful planning and intuitive responses to the atmosphere in the room at link days.
 On the first day they commented on how well the students got along, noticing that by the end of the day they remembered each other’s names and began to make jokes: ‘There were one or two who are normally shy, but they came out of their shell and were more expressive.
 Some said they wanted to do it every month!’

 The second link day saw the students strengthening friendships and coming together as a group to meaningfully tackle the topic of stereotyping and generalising, before working to produce group emblems, reflecting understanding reached about commonalities across the group and the diversity contributed by each individual student.